fflores0467/auto-make-frontend/README.md

 # Verbage
-Schedule - Details that entail a name, start date, end date, and cron details Automation - Pre-made automation hosted on Python which will include dynamic parameters, based off the automation.
+Schedule - Details that entail a name, start date, end date, timings, and an automation to run.
+Automation - Pre-made automation hosted on Python which will include dynamic parameters, based off the automation.
-Autotion Schedule (Job) - The creation of a schedule which will run an automation based off the cron.
+Automation Schedule (Job) - The creation of a schedule which will run an automation based off the timings.
 This is known as a Job.

 # Getting Started with Create React App